 The Secret to Getting a Better Product Faster: User Testing

-Digital experiences are everywhere, available to everyone, and gradually inserting themselves into our everyday routines.
-More than ever, it’s essential that the interfaces of these experiences are easy for people to use.
+More than ever, it’s essential that the interfaces of digital experiences are easy for people to use.
 It’s estimated that you only have a few seconds to hook your users.
 If they find your website or app confusing or unclear, something better is a just click away.

 The best way to identify usability issues with your digital product is to watch people use it.
 Conducting in-person testing is proven to uncover sticking points and ways to improve your website, mobile app, or other software.

 User Testing is a way to gain insights about your product by replicating reality and evaluating what happens.
 It allows you to collect data about user interactions so that you can improve the customer experience.

 Effective tests are conducted by a skilled moderator who asks real people to imagine real-life scenarios and then use the site to complete related tasks.
 Tests take place in a neutral environment with only the moderator and participant present.
 (Although it’s totally acceptable and encouraged for stakeholders to observe via double sided mirrors or video conferencing.)

 There are 3 things you need for effective usability tests:

 It’s critical that you test your experience with real people that represent real users.
 Your coworkers and family members are probably not good candidates.
 You need to use people who have no investment in the product and who would actually use it in their everyday lives.
 With the right participants, you’ll gain qualitative insights into what is causing users to have trouble.
 You’ll hear things that only users can tell you.
 In turn, you can leverage this information to improve the usability of your product.